dthomas/product-test-sample/README.md

 ## How to use
 1. Make sure to have Docker installed in your system.
-2. Copy .env to .env.local and modify the environment variables to suite your requirements.
+2. Copy `.env` to `.env.local` and modify the environment variables to suite your requirements.
 3. Run `docker compose up -d` to setup docker
-4. You may run tests using `bin/console` phpunit
+4. Create the database using `symfony console doctrine:schema:create` command
-5. Load sample data using  `bin/console doctrine:fixtures:load` command
+5. Load sample data using  `symfony console doctrine:fixtures:load` command
+6. You may run tests using `bin/phpunit`

 ## API Endpoints